CCMS-UCSD/GNPSDocumentation/docs/nap.md

 ### Display the list of candidates

 As discussed in the [Online Exploration](#online-exploration-of-nap-results) section, the most correct structure may not be the first candidate.
-Therefore we can display the structures outputed from our [initial parameters](#parameter-walkthrough):
+Therefore we can display the structures outputted from our [initial parameters](#parameter-walkthrough):

 ![cand_chemviz](img/nap/display_consensus_candidates.gif)